-- To familiarize the basic laws, source transformations, theorems and the methods of analysing electrical circuits. - To explain the concept of coupling in electric circuits and resonance. - To familiarize the analysis of three-phase circuits, two port networks and networks with non-sinusoidal inputs. - To analyze the transient response of circuits with dc and sinusoidal ac input. - To impart basic knowledge on network analysis using Laplace transforms.
+- To familiarize the basic laws, source transformations, theorems and the methods of analysing electrical circuits. - To explain the use of network theorems and the concept of resonance. - To familiarize the analysis of three-phase circuits, two port networks and networks with non-sinusoidal inputs. - To explain the importance of initial conditions, their evaluation and transient analysis of R-L and R-C circuits. - To impart basic knowledge on network analysis using Laplace transforms.